EP21: The Greatest GOAT

 The final reason…

-All THAT said, and as a final comment, consider this last reason why I believe Gary is the greatest of the GOATs: competition.
+All THAT said, and as a final comment, consider the last reason why I believe Gary is the greatest of the GOATs: competition.

 Has ANY context EVER been more competitive than “the internet?”